Download Careers360 App

 Sex Chromosomes

-Sex is determined by the sex chromosomes, X and Y. For sex determination to take place, what is required is that females must have two X's, while males should be XY.
+Sex is determined by the sex chromosomes, X and Y. For sex determination to take place, what is required is that females must have two X's, while males should have XY chromosomes.
 These contain genes for sex-linked characteristics.

 X-Linked Inheritance

 X-linked inheritance refers to genes on the X chromosome.
-Specific disorders such as colour blindness and haemophilia are more common in males than females since there is only one X chromosome, carrying a single recessive allele of some genes on the X chromosome that expresses the trait.
+Specific disorders such as colour blindness and haemophilia are more common in males than females.
+Since there is only one X chromosome, it carries a single recessive allele of some genes on the X chromosome that express the trait.

 Y-Linked Inheritance